-- (A) Public Notice.
-In accordance with 24 V.S.A. § 4464, a warned public hearing shall be required for conditional use review (§5.4), variances (§5.5), and appeals of decisions of the Administrative Officer (AO) [§5.6].
-Any public notice for a warned public hearing shall be given not less than 15 days prior to the date of the public hearing by all of the following: - 1.
-Publication of the date, place and purpose of the hearing in a newspaper of general circulation in the municipality; - 2.
-Posting of the same information in three (3) or more public places within the municipality, including the posting of a notice within view from the public right-of-way nearest to the property for which the application is being made; - 3.
-Written notification to the applicant and to owners of all properties adjoining the property subject to development, without regard to public rights-of-way, which includes a description of the proposed project, information that clearly informs the recipient where additional information may be obtained, and that participation in the local proceeding is a prerequisite to the right to take any subsequent appeal; and
+(A) Public Notice.

-Public notice of all other types of Development Review Board (DRB) hearings, including commercial use review (§4.4), shall be given not less than seven (7) days prior to the date of the public hearing, and shall at minimum include the following:
+- 1. Within 120 days of an application being deemed complete, the DRB shall notice and warn a hearing on the application.
+In accordance with 24 V.S.A. § 4464, all development review applications before the DRB shall require notice as follows.
+A warned public hearing shall be required for conditional use review (§5.4), variances (§5.5), appeals of decisions of the Administrative Officer (AO) [§5.7], final plat review for subdivisions, site plan review for commercial use (§4.4) and all other types of Development Review Board (DRB) hearings.
+Any public notice for a warned public hearing shall include the date, time, place and purpose of the hearing and be given not less than 15 days prior to the date of the public hearing by all of the following: - (a) For DRB hearings for conditional use review, variances, appeals of decisions of the Administrative Officer, and final plat review for subdivisions, publication in a newspaper of general circulation in the municipality. - (b) Posting of the information in three (3) or more public places within the municipality, including the posting of a notice within view from the public right-of-way nearest to the property for which the application is being made. - (c) Written notification to the applicant and to owners of all properties adjoining the property subject to development, without regard to the interposition of a highway or other public rights-of-way, which includes a description of the proposed project, information that clearly informs the recipient where additional information may be obtained, and that participation in the local proceeding is a prerequisite to the right to take any subsequent appeal.
+When a variance is sought regarding setbacks from a State highway, notification shall also be given to the Secretary of Transportation.
+The DRB clerk and applicant will make all reasonable efforts to provide notice to adjoining property owners.
+The applicant will be required to provide the DRB clerk with a list of all adjoining property owners and their contact information for written notification.
+Written notice shall be delivered to the Town's address of record for the adjoining property owners and to the local property address.
+When email addresses for neighboring property owners are available, the notice shall also be emailed. - (d) Posting on the Town's website in an easy-to-access location such as the Town calendar or notice board. - 2.
+The locations of all postings and names of all those notified shall be recorded in the minutes of the public hearing. - 3.
+No defect in the form or substance of any public hearing notice warned under this section shall invalidate the action of the DRB, where reasonable efforts have been made to provide adequate posting and notice.
+However, the action shall be invalid when the defective posting or notice was materially misleading in content.
+If an action is ruled to be invalid by the Environmental Court or by the DRB itself, the action shall be remanded to the DRB to provide new posting and notice, hold a new hearing, and take a new action.